sergiovalerDEV/coffee-shop-ecommerce-platform/README.md

 - 📈 Enhance the worker portal with more tools and insights
 - 🔒 Further develop our role-based access control for even more granular permissions
 - 🚀 Optimize performance and scalability for larger user bases
+- 🔧 Extend the Express.js API with additional endpoints and features

 ## ☕ Brew with Us!